Naicoco23/Sign-Language-Translator/README.md

 # Sign-Language-Translator
 This is a translator for hand sign language.
+A project for Research Methodology